He tāone e hāngai ana ki te anamata

 In line with Council strategies, policies, and plans, we have developed Paneke Pōneke, a citywide bike network plan.
 Changes as part of Paneke Pōneke will happen alongside improvements for people walking, scooting, and taking the bus.

 Making it safe and easy to bike, walk, and use public transport for everyday trips is key to rapidly cutting emissions in Wellington.
-It’s vital that we create a connected network, particularly for beginners and less confident riders, as well as people who are experienced riders, so that more of us can get around more often in low carbon ways.
+It’s vital that we create a connected network, particularly for beginners and less confident riders so more of us can get around more often in low carbon ways.

 The following strategies, policies, plans and research provide the context for the development of a safe, connected and high-quality bike network alongside other sustainable transport improvements.